Master Public Speaking with These Tips for Engaging Presentations

 No one wants to listen to a nervous speaker; it’s awkward for everyone.
 People want to learn, they want the information you have, and they want you to ‘wow’ them with a great presentation — so give them exactly what they want.

-Allow Questions
+Encourage Questions

 When it comes to general conversation, everyone’s favorite subject is themselves.
-Asking people questions about themselves is incredibly useful for several reasons.
+Asking people questions about themselves is incredibly useful for several reasons:

-This is especially important when speaking to people in authority, such as a job interview or sales pitch.
+This is especially important when speaking to people in authority, such as in a job interview or sales pitch.
 If you want the listener to take you seriously, you need to take yourself seriously.

 Eliminate Bad Habits

-Get To The Point
+Get to the Point

 Whether you’re communicating through a speech, a book, a design, or some other means, you should have a clearly summarized objective of what you want to communicate.
-The objective for this article, for example, is ‘to teach someone how to communicate better’.
-From that simple sentence, I was able to expand the article into different key truths, then to add specific examples and details – but all of it is meant to reinforce my main point.
+The objective for this article, for example, is ‘to teach someone how to communicate better.’
+From that simple sentence, I was able to expand the article into different key truths, then add specific examples and details — but all of it is meant to reinforce my main point.

-Planning to communicate
+Planning to Communicate

-The first thing you should do when planning any communication is to write out in as few words as possible, what you want to say.
-A great question to ask is "if my audience only remembers three things from my presentation, what should they be?"
+The first thing you should do when planning any communication is to write out in as few words as possible what you want to say.
+A great question to ask is, “If my audience only remembers three things from my presentation, what should they be?”
 When you know your key points, you can strategically plan your presentation to highlight those points.
 Using repetition and emphasis is the best way to ensure a message sticks.

 Finally, and most importantly: find your voice.
 Your ‘voice’ is a term used to describe your unique and authentic perspective, which you should nurture and cherish.
 Apply the principles mentioned in this article along with your unique voice, and you will become a great communicator.